freealise/freealise/ar/README.md

 //remove gizmo, kbrd from hf
   find precise locations of timepoints and morph closest versions of nearby panos (weather, time of day and season can vary anyway)
 //stereo depth estimator for foreground (https://docs.opencv.org/4.x/dd/d53/tutorial_py_depthmap.html)
-  gr custom component ? instance/panoptic segmentation for inpainting ?
+  instance/panoptic segmentation with cityscapes for inpainting ?
 //color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows
 //foil is covered by food-grade wax from cheese